how to stop people pleasing

 4. Challenge Guilt With Reality

 Remind yourself: Setting a boundary isn’t mean — it’s responsible.
-You’re not abandoning others by honoring yourself.
+You’re not abandoning others by honouring yourself.

 5. Reconnect With Your True Self